If you want to get more clients by accident then the “Fly By The Seat of Your Pants” approach is perfect for you. This simple strategy means that:

 When you are intentional about building a profitable business, you have six critical pillars in place:

-- Optimization: Having systems, processes, and automations in place that increase efficiency.
+Having systems, processes, and automation in place that increase efficiency.

 These six pillars are areas I address in my coaching programs.
 Some of my clients need help in just one area, while others work with me on strengthening all of the pillars.
 Click here to learn more about how I can help you build a bankable business and stop flying by the seat of your pants.